rpgreview/papersandpaychecks/cow-orkers.md

 **Beserker Rage**

-With the Beserker Rage perk, a character may become *beserk* according to a player's declaration and The Boss's agreement that the situation can cause anger in the character.
+A character with the Beserker Rage perk, may become *beserk* according to a player's declaration and The Boss's agreement that the situation can cause anger in the character.
 In an enraged state, the beserk character may temporaily increase their STR with proportional loss in INT and WIS.
 When the character wants to break out of the Beserk state they must make a WIS test with a Target Number of 7, based on their current WIS.
 Characters may go beserk once per six strategic turns.

 **Bodyguards**